-- knows who you are (introduce yourself; inform them about the program or position that interests you and why; mention the grade you received in their class; and provide a copy of an assignment / paper you wrote for them including their original comments.
+- knows who you are (introduce yourself; inform them about the program or position that interests you and why; mention the grade you received in their class; and provide a copy of an assignment/paper you wrote for them including their original comments.
 This should assist them as a memory jogger).

-- understands that you are seeking a strong reference;
+- understands that you are seeking a strong reference

-- knows why you would like a letter from them specifically;
+- knows why you would like a letter from them specifically

-- is aware of the letter’s deadline (remember to approach them well in advance of the deadline!).
+- is aware of the letter’s deadline (remember to approach them well in advance of the deadline!)

 How to Speak to Professors

-Be professional: address your professors by title (eg. Professor or Dr. Green)
+Be professional: Address your professors by title (eg. Professor or Dr. Green).

-Be clear and concise: state your request without being overly detailed.
+Be clear and concise: State your request without being overly detailed.
 Your professors appreciate it when you can articulate your need succinctly.

-How to Support Your Academic Reference with your request
+How to Support Your Academic Reference with Your Request

 Be prepared to provide your referees with information including:

-- an updated résumé or CV;
+- an updated résumé or CV

-- a draft of any statement of interest or research proposal that will be included in your application;
+- a draft of any statement of interest or research proposal that will be included in your application

-- your personal contact details (so they can reach you directly if required);
+- your personal contact details (so they can reach you directly if required)

 SAMPLE REQUEST FOR A REFERENCE (tailor to your needs):

 Hello Professor Green, my name is Naz Reeshay.
 I was a student in your GGR407H5 Eco Hydrology course last semester.
-My positive learning experience and academic performance in this course has influenced my plan to further my studies and I will be applying for the Master of Science in Geological Sciences program at UBC.
+My positive learning experience and academic performance in this course have influenced my plan to further my studies and I will be applying for the Master of Science in Geological Sciences program at UBC.
 I welcome your support in the form of a strong reference letter.

-(if your rapport with your professor is not current, consider suggesting an in person chat):
+(If your rapport with your professor is not current, consider suggesting an in-person chat):

 Professor Green, I would be happy to meet with you at your convenience to refresh your memory of me and my class performance, if that would be helpful to you.
-I will also provide my personal statement, CV and any other documents that you prefer.
+I will also provide my personal statement, CV, and any other documents that you prefer.

-(if your professor knows you well, you can be direct with your request):
+(If your professor knows you well, you can be direct with your request):

 Professor Green, please let me know if I can rely on your written support.
-Of course, I would provide you with my personal statement, CV and any other documents that you prefer in preparing the letter.
+Of course, I would provide you with my personal statement, CV, and any other documents that you prefer in preparing the letter.